-Meet Lea S. Rojas Otero, MA, LADC-I, CADC-II, CCTP-I, ICADC, MCAP & IMH at Kimina Counseling, LLC in Auburn, MA
+Meet Lea S. Rojas Otero, LADC-I, CADC-II, CCTP-I, ICADC, MCAP, & LMHC at Kimina Counseling, LLC in Auburn, MA

-Lea S. Rojas Otero, MA, LADC-I, CADC-II, CCTP-I, ICADC, MCAP & IMH, at Kimina Counseling, LLC, specializes in providing compassionate counseling for individuals struggling with mental health and substance abuse issues.
+Lea S. Rojas Otero, LADC-I, CADC-II, CCTP-I, ICADC, MCAP, & LMHC, at Kimina Counseling, LLC, specializes in providing compassionate counseling for individuals struggling with mental health and substance abuse issues.
 Lea offers a safe, non-judgmental space where clients can work through their challenges and achieve positive change.
 For more information, contact us or schedule an appointment online.
 We are conveniently located at 7 Midstate Drive, Suite 202, Auburn, MA 01501.

 Table of Contents: